For emergency or non-emergency police dispatch always dial 9-1-1.

-The non emergency number to Dekalb dispatch is answered by the same 911 call takers.
-The drawback to the non emergency number is that it can ring once or 100 times before it is answered because it is considered non-priority.
 We understand that Dunwoody citizens are not used to using 911 or feel they are taking officers away from important calls.
-If an officer is on a low priority call and a serious call goes out, then he will leave the low priority call to go assist.
+If you wish to have an officer dispatched to a location always call 911, emergency or not.
+When an officer is on a low priority call and a serious call goes out, then he/she will leave the lower priority call to go assist.

 There are a lot of big cases solved because of a citizen reporting a suspicious vehicle in their neighborhood, but that call has to be placed to 911 so officers can respond without delay.